Lead Preschool Teacher, Curriculum Program Coordinator

-When not at Trillium, I love gathering with my family and friends, laughing, dancing, playing with my children, talking till late hours with my husband, reading books and listening to songs I love over and over again
+When not at Trillium, I love gathering with my family and friends, laughing, dancing, playing with my children, reading books and listening to songs I love over and over again.

 I grew up in Youngstown, Ohio where the seasons are harsh and the folks are down-to-earth.
 As a child, I was an actor, a teacher, a violin and ukulele player, and a crafter.
 Guess what?
 I’m still an actor, a teacher, a violin (and now ukulele) player and crafter.
 I’m one of the rare and lucky few who got to be what they wanted to be when they grew up.
 I have officially been teaching for over a decade and it feels good down to my toes: I’m constantly in awe of young children and feel the privilege and responsibility of working together each day.
 I attended Kent State University where I obtained a bachelor’s and promptly headed off to Los Angeles, CA. There I taught preschool, studied early childhood education, refined my jewelry-making skills, and got my second bachelor’s in “life on my own”.
 Thankfully, I passed.
 I married my college sweetheart, we moved to Portland, adopted two amazing dogs, and lived happily ever after.
 When not being enlightened by preschoolers, I can be found studying metal arts, performing with Playback Theater, (shameless plug: www.playbacktheaterpdx.com) doing amazing work in the field of drama therapy, and trying not to let the Steelers drive me batty.